YunjiJung0105/AI621/assignment04.md

+* dcraw does not work, so I used only rendered images.

 ## 1. LINEARIZE RENDERED IMAGES (25 POINTS)
 * I implemented g function and least squares to linearize the rendered images.
 I plotted the g function for each weight scheme, uniform and tent.